Sudhanshu-Dubey14/slides/QA_nlp/QA_nlp.md

 - Two common paradigms are used for knowledge-based QA:

 	1. *Graph-Based*: This  models the knowledge base as a graph, often with entities as nodes and relations or propositions as edges between nodes.
 A simple case is of RDF triples, like (CAIR, location, Bangalore) using which we can answer questions like "Where is CAIR located?" and "What is situated in Bangalore?"
 	1. *Semantic Parsing*: The second kind of knowledge-based QA uses a semantic parser to map the question to a structured program to produce an answer.
-For example "How many people work at CAIR?" can be parser to `count(employee_list("CAIR"))`.
+For example "How many people work at CAIR?" can be parsed to `count(employee_list("CAIR"))`.

 ## Information Retrieval based